xmrig/xmrig/README.md

-# XMR_Arch64
+# XMR_A64
-XMRig is high performance Monero (XMR) CPU miner for Arch64 Linux on RPi3 board.
+XMR_A64 is high performance Monero (XMR) CPU miner for Arch64 Linux on RPi3 board.
 Windows support inherited from xmrig/xmrig will be discarded in further development.

 Originally forked from xmrig/xmrig with full development in C++11.